Sportsmen (and women!), hunting and conservation

 Conservation Northwest supports the protection and restoration of habitat for all native wildlife (including carnivores).
 We also support science-based wildlife management and fair chase hunting according to the laws of the state of Washington.

-Conservation Northwest supports the protection and restoration of habitat for all native fish and wildlife, including "game" species.
+Conservation Northwest supports the protection, connection and restoration of wildlands and habitat for all native fish and wildlife, including "game" species.
 And we champion rare and recovering wildlife in our region, including predators.

 We also support science-based wildlife management and fair-chase hunting according to the laws of the state of Washington.
 In fact, we have several passionate hunters on our staff.